tsauvajon/twelvefa/Readme.md

 ## Summary

-This repository contains a microservices and a CLI to use this service, following the [12factor](https://12factor.net/) principles.
+This repository contains a microservice and a CLI to use this service, following the [12factor](https://12factor.net/) principles.

 The CLI allows you to connect to a gRPC server: `cli connect $address`.
 Once